SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 3. Add a _Command Line_ build step which simply executes `make check-quality`.
 4. Add a _Pull Requests_ build feature which monitors GitHub (requires a personal access token).
 5. Add a _Commit status publisher_ build feature which posts to GitHub (requires a personal access token).
-6. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
+6. Add an _Agent Requirement_ ensuring that `tools.xcode.home` exists.
 Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

 ## Demo archiving